 Cannabidiol (CBD) is a naturally derived cannabinoid that is one of a kind.
-Ancient civilizations were using cannabis for its diverse and beneficial qualities before the concept of Roman numerals had even been invented.
+Ancient civilizations were using cannabis for its diverse qualities before the concept of Roman numerals had even been invented.

 Cannabidiol is found in industrial hemp and certain strains of cannabis.
 The first established use of cannabinoids for medicinal treatment can be traced back to the 28th century BC in China.

 Hemp and cannabis crops were already being regularly harvested for cellulose fibers to make textiles.
-Emperor Shen Neng discovered that the leaves of these plants may have natural healing properties, so he started prescribing teas infused with them to help with many health conditions.
+Emperor Shen Neng discovered that the leaves of these plants may have natural healing properties.
+He started prescribing teas infused with them to help with many health conditions.

-Modern-day science would later help prove how these beneficial effects were triggered by the ingestion of CBD and precisely explain how this cannabinoid worked.
-In the case of the emperor, the analgesic components of cannabidiol were useful to help with pain, and the non-intoxicating natural effects of CBD helped the patients with nausea.
+Modern-day science would later help prove how these beneficial effects were triggered by the ingestion of CBD and precisely how this cannabinoid worked.
+In the case of the emperor, the analgesic components of cannabidiol were useful to help with pain.
+The non-intoxicating natural effects of CBD helped the patients with nausea.

-Subsequently, technological advancements have had a massive impact on the way CBD is obtained, and many more practical forms of consumption exist.
-New government grants have also contributed to significant funding for clinical trials that have helped prove how this natural cannabinoid interacts with the cannabinoid receptors located throughout the human body.
+Technological advancements have had a massive impact on the way CBD is obtained, and now practical forms of consumption exist.
+New government grants have also contributed to significant funding for clinical trials.
+These have helped prove how this natural cannabinoid interacts with the cannabinoid receptors located throughout the human body.

 With the help of the research data from these clinical trials, researchers have identified that in most cases, CBD is safe to consume by the majority of people.

 Additionally, most reputable companies have their plants and final products tested by third-party laboratories to determine potency and purity.
-This is not just to help gauge the exact level of CBD in each product, but to also guarantee that no harmful residuals are remaining after the extraction process.
-More complex procedures skip this last step by not even using any harmful chemicals during the extraction process, but the specialized machinery that is required for this method can be costly.
+This is not just to help gauge the exact level of CBD in each product.
+It also guarantees that no harmful residuals are remaining after the extraction process.
+More complex procedures skip this last step by not even using any harmful chemicals during the extraction process.
+Although, the specialized machinery that is required for this method can be costly.

 The results of these tests, including a list of all ingredients used in production, need to be on clear display or easily accessible.
 This information is crucial to understanding what type of CBD is suitable for each scenario and deciding who should or should not take CBD.